 But the biggest long-term benefit will come if Kennedy station’s real estate can catalyze a long-overdue revolution in North American transit funding and planning.
 Kennedy’s special: We own the land; we can be that developer reaping the profits.
 This is the basis of rail-plus-property, a business model that has played a huge role in making Hong Kong’s transit builder/operator a profitable company for 35-plus years (even if it isn’t perfect and people kvetch about transit there, too).
-Historically, in Toronto, we give away land-value premiums to those who own sites near stations (some of which is unavoidable); MTRC of Hong Kong, captures land-value through development and property management.
+Historically, in Toronto, we give away land-value premiums to those who own sites near stations (some of which is unavoidable); MTRC of Hong Kong, trades its infrastructure spending for land-value through development and property management.
 Yes, we know Hong Kong is denser and the land-ownership regime is different, as are public consultation sensibilities.
 But the big lessons of MTRC’s model can apply here if we’re smart enough in how we adapt the governance.

 A huge but largely overlooked hurdle in our planning process is our lack of a publicly controlled entity for managing our transit-related real estate, working within a private-sector set of precepts to maximize its worth.
-This entity needs an empowered seat at the table from the earliest planning discussions and must be free to operate at an arms length from politicians and even transit operators.
-Rail-plus-property cannot remedy all our process flaws, but in its basest form it would generate significant revenue to defray capital costs, help us expedite operating efficiencies and earn the goodwill needed to allow those with taxing powers the use of funding tools considered politically risky.
+This entity needs an empowered seat at the table from the earliest transit planning discussions and must be free to operate at an arms length from politicians and even transit operators.
+Rail-plus-property cannot remedy all our process flaws, but in its basest form it would generate significant revenue to defray capital costs, help us expedite operating efficiencies and earn the goodwill needed to allow those with taxing powers the use of “funding tools” considered politically risky.